modfin/callr/README.md

 * Add the post hook `https://callr.example.com/incident?token=ABCDEFGHIJ` to you monitoring service

 ## TODO
-* Implement Lets Encrypt, in order to do away with Ingress service
 * Some clean up
 * Add SQL based DAO
 * Rewriting some stuff to be able to run as a cloud function.